 - A Day in the Limelight: More Skyler-centric than most episodes.
 This is the same episode that Anna Gunn won an Emmy for Breaking Bad.
 Probably not a coincidence.

 - Call-Back: When Walt and Skyler are arguing about how the children aren't safe:Walt: Gus Fring is dead.
 And he was the threat.
 He was the danger.

 - Cathartic Scream: After the DEA's visit at Madrigal, Lydia retreats to her office, closes the blinds and screams in a pillow before calling Mike.

-- Continuity Nod: To "Pilot", when Skyler arranges the bacon to form a "51" for Walt's birthday, albeit reluctantly this time.
+- Continuity Nod: Skyler reluctantly arranges Walt's bacon to form a "51" for his birthday.

 - Cool Car: Walt and his newly-inflated ego buy a Chrysler 300 for himself and a Dodge Challenger for Walt Jr. (the same model he bought him in "Cornered" last season).